An ectopic pregnancy is when a fertilised egg implants itself outside of the womb, usually in one of the fallopian tubes.

-Many different types of bacteria can cause PID, but most cases are the result of a chlamydia infection, which is a type of sexually transmitted infection that can be spread during unprotected sex.
+Many different types of bacteria can cause PID, but most cases are due to a chlamydia infection - this is a type of sexually transmitted infection that can be spread during unprotected sex.

-Chlamydia often exhibits no noticeable symptoms, so women may be unaware they are infected.
-But the bacteria can cause inflammation of the fallopian tubes, which is known as salpingitis.
+Chlamydia often exhibits no noticeable symptoms, so women may not know they are infected.
+However, the bacteria can cause inflammation of the fallopian tubes, which is known as salpingitis.
 Salpingitis leads to a four-fold increase in the risk of having an ectopic pregnancy.

-Having a previous history of ectopic pregnancy means that you have an increased risk of having one in the future compared to other women.
+Having a previous history of ectopic pregnancy means you have an increased risk of having one in the future.

 Depending on the underlying factors, the risk of having another ectopic pregnancy is somewhere between 1 in 10 and 1 in 4.

 If you have ever had surgery that involved your fallopian tubes, you have an increased risk of having an ectopic pregnancy.
 Types of surgery known to increase your risk include: